 Glaumbaer is easy to spot off Route 75 (off the main Ring Road) in the North of Iceland.
 In all likelihood, you will spot the church first as it is more striking that the manor house.
 In addition to the main museum house, there are separate houses that contain a gift shop as well as a charming tea room.

-The Elf Garden has a centre for Icelandic Elves and Huldufolk (Hidden People) which was not open when we visited.
+The Elf Garden has a centre for Icelandic Elves and Huldufolk (Hidden People of Iceland) which was not open when we visited.
 We couldn’t find signs for when the opening hours are either.
-Apparently, its got great Elf Tea.
-I really wanted to try Elf Tea!
-Very disappointing.
+Apparently, this Elf Garden has got great Elf Tea which sadly we missed out on.

 The centre for Elves and Huldufolk

-Despite our disappointment over missing any sightings of magical people and missing out on the Elf Walk/center, we had a beautiful walk in a place that felt magical.
-The children had a blast climbing up and down hills and peering into crevices searching for elves.
-Even the Elf Cathedral was empty but, to be fair, it wasn’t a Sunday.
+Despite our disappointment over missing any sightings of magical people and missing out on the Elf Walk/center, we had a beautiful walk in Hellisgardi Park that felt magical.
+The children had a blast climbing up and down hills and peering into crevices searching for elf houses in Iceland.

 Nope, no elves in the elf-sized waterfall.